AlfredMayhew/AtChem-tools/README.md

 ### AtChemTools.build_and_run.run_model
 Runs the specified AtChem2 excecutable.
 The build script should be run before using this function.
 - `atchem2_path` (str): The path to an AtChem2 directory which will be run.
 This path should be to the root AtChem2 directory.
+- `model_path` (str = ""): The path to an AtChem2 model directory used as the first argument to the atchem2 executable.
+If this is left as the default empty string, then no model directory argument will be passed to the executable.
 ### AtChemTools.build_and_run.write_build_run
 Uses many of the above functions to edit the configuration files in a given directory, build the model with a specified mechanism, run the model, and save the output to pandas dataframes which are output by the function.
 Outputs: pandas DataFrames containing the species concentrations, loss rates, production rates, environmental outputs, photolysis rates output.